Exotic Wildlife Association

 Section 5.
 Termination.
 The state chapter affiliation shall remain in full force and effect until cancelled or until the dissolution of either the state chapter or the EWA.
 A state chapter may withdraw its affiliation by filing a registered letter of intent signed by the president of the state chapter to withdraw to the Executive Director of the EWA.
 If at the dissolution of this agreement by the EWA, the state chapter may no longer use the initials E.W.A. or any reference to the name Exotic Wildlife Association.
 As a condition of continuing affiliation, the state chapter agrees to maintain all of their members as dues paying, voting members of the EWA, and a complete membership list.

-Section 3.
+Section 4.
 Definition of Voting Member in Good Standing.
-The term “Voting Member in Good Standing” as used in these By-Laws shall, until amended by the Board of Directors, be construed to mean an Active Member, Patron Member, Lifetime Member, or Active Corporate Member of the Exotic Wildlife Association who has paid his or her annual does, is not delinquent for any prior year’s dues, is not delinquent for more than 90 days on any account receivable owed to the EWA, has had no violation(s) of the Exotic Wildlife Association’s Code of Ethics, and has no conflicts of interest with the Exotic Wildlife Association.
+The term “Voting Member in Good Standing” as used in these Bylaws shall, until amended by the Board of Directors, be construed to mean an Active Member, Patron Member, Lifetime Member, or Active Corporate Member of the Association who has paid his or her annual does, is not delinquent for any prior year’s dues, is not delinquent for more than 90 days on any account receivable owed to the Association, has had no violation(s) of the Association’s Code of Ethics, and has no conflicts of interest with the Association.

-Section 4.
+Section 5.
 State Chapter.
-Any chapter outside the state of Texas that has its affiliation with the Exotic Wildlife Association, signs an agreement to abide by its by-laws, code of ethics, and directives from the EWA Board of Directors.
+Any chapter outside the state of Texas that has its affiliation with the Association, must sign an agreement to abide by its by-laws, code of ethics, and directives from the Association Board of Directors.

-Section 6.
+Section 7.
 Change of Definitions.
-The Board of Directors may add to and otherwise change the foregoing definitions and may include said definitions and changes in and amendments thereto in Rules which shall have the force of By-Laws.
+The Board of Directors may add to and otherwise change the foregoing definitions and may include said definitions and changes in and amendments thereto in rules which shall have the force of bylaws.